susannaopal/grand-budapest-hotel/README.md

 If you _are_ done, you can follow [this procedure](./gh-pages-procedure.md) to get your project live on GitHub Pages.

-//////
-# The Grand Budapest Hotel
+# 🗝 The Grand Budapest Hotel 🗝
-Mod 2 + Final Solo Project: Hotel Booking Site
+Mod 2 Final Solo Project: a Hotel Booking Site

 ## Table of Contents